After Annapolis

 Later, in an interview with The Associated Press, Bush spoke of the importance of giving beleaguered Palestinians something positive to look forward to and sketched a grim alternative.

-"Without a hopeful vision,"
+"Without a hopeful vision,"he said,

 "it is conceivable that we could lose an entire generation, or a lot of a generation, to radicals and extremists."